 What the Council is doing about it

-At a global level, the Council has also continued discussions on energy security and climate change.
+On a global level, the Council has continued discussions on energy security and climate change.
 The group found that existing policies aimed at facilitating the development of environmentally sustainable energy technologies are neither efficient in advancing technology, nor economically sustainable.
 For example, the renewable equipment industry occasionally suffers bankruptcy on a spectacular scale, public cuts in subsidies hinder retrofitting efforts, and project developers face challenges integrating production capacity with the grid.
-All the while, investments and subsidies flow towards the deployment of mature technologies, rather than into innovation and research and development.
+At the same time, investments and subsidies flow towards the deployment of mature technologies, rather than into innovation and research and development.

 Over the next 12 months, the Council on Energy Security plans to create and examine case studies to assist in developing a broader set of policy recommendations for energy technology innovation.
-The creation and transfer of new energy technologies between countries is an area of great interest and importance when it comes to the evolving energy map.
-The Council plans to leverage its unique position to examine where these developments are happening and how they might be facilitated.
+The creation and transfer of new energy technologies between countries is an area of great interest and importance in evolving the energy map.
+The Council plans to examine where these developments are happening and how they might be facilitated.

 To get involved please contact

 Research Analyst: Ethan Huntington, Senior Associate, Global Agenda Councils, email@example.com

 Council Manager: Maciej Kolaczkowski, Senior Community Associate, Oil and Gas Industry, firstname.lastname@example.org